All Products

 When you deploy an ALB Ingress in Knative, you can use the ALB instance automatically created by Knative or specify an existing ALB instance.

-An ALB instance is automatically created when you deploy an ALB Ingress
+Method 1: Automatically create an ALB instance when you deploy an ALB Ingress

 You can configure an ALB Ingress during the deployment of Knative.
 If Knative is deployed, you can modify the configuration file of Knative to configure an ALB Ingress.